go-raptor/raptor/README.md

 # Raptor

-MVC Web Framework based on Fiber heavily influenced by Ruby on Rails, Buffalo, and Revel.
+Go MVC web development eco-system based on Fiber and inspired by Ruby on Rails and Buffalo.

 ## Installation